Research Area

 • Collaborations:

-Politecnico di Torino, Università di Bologna, European Space Agency
+Politecnico di Torino, Università di Bologna, European Space Agency, New Mexico State University

 • Projects:

-The following projects have been funded, in the period 2018-2023, by the European Space Agency, in favor of the research group, on issues related to this research topic:
+The following project has been funded in the period 2022-2025 by the European Space Agency, in favor of the research group, on issues related to this research topic:

-• Multiple access sequences for satellite constellations without centralised management – Design of suitable CDMA sequence to mange uncoordinated transmissions in large satellite LEO constellations
+• MASSCON (Multiple access sequences for satellite constellations without centralised management) – Design of suitable CDMA sequence to mange uncoordinated transmissions in large satellite LEO constellations